-The programs to be presented in greater detail in this report include those that provide psychological care for abused or neglected children and adolescents and their families.
+The programs presented in greater detail in this report include those that provide psychological care for abused or neglected children and adolescents and their families.

-In addition, the report covers other programs for children and adolescents who are at risk for abuse or neglect.
-The report will review the following programs: Katie A. programs (Screening, Assessment, Treatment, and Wraparound); Family Preservation; Family Reunification; Child Abuse Prevention Program; Juvenile Court Mental Health Services; Juvenile Halls; Dorothy Kirby Center; Challenger Memorial Youth Center and its associated Juvenile

-Justice Camps; D-Rate Assessment Unit; Level 14 Group Homes; and Community Treatment Facilities.
+In addition, this report covers other programs for children and adolescents who are at risk for abuse or neglect.
+This report reviews the following programs: Katie A. programs (Screening, Assessment, Treatment, and Wraparound); Family Preservation; Family Reunification; Child Abuse Prevention Program; Juvenile Court Mental Health Services; Juvenile Halls; Dorothy Kirby Center; Challenger Memorial Youth Center and its associated Juvenile Justice Camps; D-Rate Assessment Unit; Level 14 Group Homes; and Community Treatment Facilities.